version 5/18 (this syllabus is tentative, and may change, please refresh your browser for updates)

 For all the options your grade will be determined by the quantity and quality of your written work.
 The project should answer the question: what is anthropological about these books or experience?
 You should locate the books or experiences in the relevant subfields of the larger discipline of physical anthropology; explain how your text or experience fits into the section headings in your textbook.
 You should demonstrate your ability to understand the anthropological issues discussed by the authors or observed.
 Try to always relate your observations to the topics covered in the textbook; try to find the spots in your textbook where it says something similar to what you're saying; it is a requirement that you must include citations (paraphrases or quotes) of your textbook.

 The project should also demonstrate your command of academic English.
 The report must be formatted for 8.5"x11" paper in a 12 point text font (Helvetica, Times, etc.) with 1" margins all around, double-spaced, with the title and your names on top of the first page, and a single bibliography or references cited at the end.
 The final version of the project should be 5 to 15 pages long.
 Start the text of your project on the first page about a third of the way down – do not bother with cover sheets or binders.
-Please staple everything that you hand in with a diagonal staple in the upper left hand corner.
 Use a writing style appropriate for readers of popular science magazines (National Geographic, Discovery, Nature, Archaeology, etc.) or physical anthropology journals and consult their style guides if possible.
 Please don't risk losing credit for the entire assignment because of a careless mistake, and cite your sources correctly to avoid plagiarism (described below under "Plagiarism").

 If the idea of a 15 page essay scares you, remember that the intro and conclusion will add about a page, also try to bring in concrete examples.
 A typical writing style in anthropology, especially cultural anthropology, is to mix the statistics with personal narratives of ourselves and our informants.
 We want to put a human face on the numbers, and to support generalizations with specific examples.
 The qualitative research methods of anthropology push us towards this style.